Table of Contents

 - Leave the

-field as is (for us, it will bestatic-hosting-example-demo.s3.eu-central-1.amazonaws.com
+Namefield as is (for us, it will bestatic-hosting-example-demo.s3.eu-central-1.amazonaws.com); - Select the

 - Select the